matszpk/clgpustress/README.md

 You can get maxComputeUnits and maxWorkGroupSize from 'clinfo' or from other OpenCL diagnostics utility.

-Option '-I' (or '--inAndOut') chooses standard method with decoupled input and output which requires double size of memory on the device.
+The '-I' (or '--inAndOut') option chooses standard method with decoupled input and output which requires double size of memory on the device.
 By default program uses single buffer for input and output.